c0derpwner/HTB-pwned/Jupiter.md

 I notice that there's another lateral movement with solar-flares flow which i can see logs!

-so everytime our victim connect with  jupiter notebook which is a open source framework for interactive computing across all programming languages.
+So everytime our victim connect with jupiter notebook (which is a open source framework for interactive computing across all programming languages) and in logs we can see his token and so we can directly access to the page without password

-In this particular case the jupiter notebook framework enables access with token